about crissy everhart

 In 2016 I found an office for rent at Historic Sugartown in Malvern that was perfect for a small studio.
-Having a studio space was exactly what I needed, and I quickly outgrew the one room rental.
-A spot on the same property, but in a building by itself, opened up in early 2018 and I snatched it up before it even went up for rent.
+Having a studio space was exactly what I needed, and I quickly outgrew the one-room rental.
+A spot on the same property, but in a building by itself, opened up in early 2018, and I snatched it up before it even went up for rent.
 I moved in there and now have 2,000 square feet of studio and office space, plus the same gorgeous property with historic structures that I had fallen in love with over the previous two years.
-I am truly lucky to have such a fabulous space, and couldn't think up anything much better if I tried.
+I am fortunate to have such a fabulous space and couldn't think up anything much better if I tried.

 Since high school, I have photographed thousands of portrait sessions and over 400 weddings – indoor, outdoor, big, small, budget, luxury, local, destination, second weddings, third weddings, Catholic, Jewish, Methodist, Presbyterian, Protestant, Quaker, Hindu, Filipino, mixed-religions and ethnicities, non-denominational, and same-sex weddings.
-I love the variety of people I get to meet, and seek to document the emotions, connections, and the families that I encounter.
+I love the variety of people I get to meet and seek to document the emotions, connections, and families that I encounter.

 This truly is what I love to do, and I am thankful every day that I get to do it.